 For inflatables TPU is clearly superior to PVC in all ways except price and stiffness (but this works both ways).
 “It has properties between the characteristics of plastic and rubber.
 So, it is flexible without plasticizers, and its flexibility does not affect the design or its strength and durability.”
 Link

 The only PU (same as TPU; not sure) IK I know of was NRS’ discontinued Bandit series.
 It was made in China but was still dropped, I presume due to cost reasons before they started making many more models with PVC.
 Since I wrote that the Advanced Elements AirFusion Evo with a PU shell has come out.
-And so has the Aquaglide Cirrus for 2023.
+And so has the TPU Aquaglide Cirrus for 2023.

 Zelgear TPU IK

 While researching the Zelgear Spark 450 preview I found a 2018 ZelGear catalog.
 It states their now discontinued 5.2m PVC Igla IK can be requested in TPU (or the similar and much stronger Vectran which Alpacka use for their top-of-the-range packrafts).
 There’s more here.
-The weight of this long boat: is said to be just 15kg.
+The weight of this long boat is said to be 15kg.
 The cost? $2000 I was told.

 You may wonder if relatively thin and flexible packraft TPU could support a 5-m IK?
 TPU coating is also said to be more elastic than PVC, but it can’t be any more elastic than rubber.
 And anyway, a stretch-free scrim (woven core) takes care of that; the coating is primarily for impermeability.

 A long IK needs to be a lot more rigid than a relatively short and squidgy packraft.
-A lot of that is down to the fabric as well as the psi.
+And a lot of that is down to the fabric, not just psi.
 That’s one good thing about inflated PVC: it’s stiff.
-You’d think a TPU IK would require high pressures to support a long boat which would then need bombproof seams.
+You’d think a TPU IK would require very high pressures to support a long boat which would then need bombproof seams.
 But add a TPU drop-stitch floor (above) to take the load and the tubed sides would be under less pressure, so to speak.
 This Zelgear blog post from 2018 mentions some “some technological issues are being resolved“.
-I’m told Zelgear are on it but then Putin made his move…
+I’m told Zelgear were on it but then Putin made his move…